slatedocs/slate/source/includes/_bulk_data.md

 #### Create the Receiver Lambda

 1. Click to create a new Lambda function.
 2. Skip the existing blueprints (button towards the bottom of page)
 3. Name your function something like "controlShiftWebhookReciever" and leave the runtime to node default.
 4. Copy and paste the "Lambda Receiver" function from the right into the inline lambda code editor.
+5. Update the `targetBucket` in the inline code editor (approximately line 6 after copying/pasting).
-5. Leave the handler as the default.
+6. Leave the handler as the default.
-6. For role, select "S3 Execution role".
+7. For role, select "S3 Execution role".
 This will open a new window.
-7. In this new window, called "IAM Management Console", name your role something relevant, like "controlShiftReceriver_s3."
-Then click "Allow" in the far bottom left corner.
+8. In this new window, called "IAM Management Console", the IAM role field should say "Create a new role."
+Name this new role something relevant, like "controlShiftReceriver_s3."
+Then click "Allow" in the far bottom left corner, this returns you to the previous window.
-8. Next is setting the memory size.
-You should be fine with 128MB, but if you have a large petitions DB, you will likely need more.
-You can always update the memory size later.
-Later, you can check the log stream in CloudWatch monitoring to see how much memory was used.
+9. Next, set the memory size to 128MB.
+If you have a large petitions DB, you will likely need more.
+You can always update the memory size later and you can check the log stream in CloudWatch monitoring to see how much memory was used.
-9. Set the Timeout a little higher - 30 seconds should be fine.
+10. Set the Timeout a little higher - 30 seconds should be fine.
-10. Use "No VPC".
+11. Use "No VPC".
+12. Click next, then on the next page just click "Create Function"!

 #### Setup the API Endpoint